comp110-lytle/comp110/site/resources/curriculum.md

    - Using the `input()` function to prompt for and receive user input

 ## Unit 1 - Conditionals, Booleans, and Memory Diagrams
-- Conditionals
+- A. Conditionals
    - Syntax of an if block
    - Syntax of an if...else block
-- Booleans
+- B. Booleans
     - Evaluating Boolean Expressions
     - How `not`, `and`, `or` work
     - Order of Operations
     - Using boolean expressions in a conditional
-- Memory Diagrams
+- C. Memory Diagrams
    - Establishing a stack and an output box
    - Diagramming basic variable assignments and updates
    - Diagramming Conditionals

 ## Unit 2 - While loops + some useful tools

-- While Loops
+- A. While Loops
   - Syntax of a while loop
   - Idea of indexing
   - While loops in memory diagrams
-- Counters
+- B. Counters
     - How to create and use a variable as a counter
-- Relative Reassignment Operators
+- C. Relative Reassignment Operators
    - Functionality of relative reassignment operators
--  Unicode, Emoji, Escape Sequences, and f-Strings
+- D. Unicode, Emoji, Escape Sequences, and f-Strings
    -  String Escape sequences
    -  F-strings: how to write them in code and evaluate them when printed

 ## Unit 3 - Functions

-- Functions
+- A. Functions
   -  Calling functions
    -  Importing functions
    -  Returning vs Printing
-- Function Syntax
+- B. Function Syntax
    -  Syntax for defining a function
    -  Syntax for calling a function
    -  The similarities and differences of signatures and function calls (including parameters vs. arguments)
   -  Calling functions within functions
-- Function Semantics
+- C. Function Semantics
    -  Memory Diagram representation of function definitions and calls
       -  Function frames
       -  Function call steps
       - Heap storage
       - Return Address and Values
-- Scope
+- D. Scope
    - Applying scope to memory diagrams in terms of function call frames
+   - Understanding global and local variables
-- Importing Modules
+- E. Importing Modules
    - Knowing basic import syntax: `from <package-name> import <module-name>` and `from <package-name>.<module-name> import <function>`
-   - Knowing how to handle `if __name__ == "__main__":` in a memory diagram
+   - Knowing usage of `if __name__ == "__main__":`

 ## Unit 4: 'for' loops, Lists, Dictionaries, and Unit Tests
 - Lists